“The more I hold myself close and fully embrace who I am, the more I thrive.”

 MSW, LCSW

-Sara is in the credentialing process to become an in-network provider for Blue Cross Blue Shield, Cigna, Mountain Health Co-Op, Medicaid, Private Pay, MINES EAP, and Income-based sliding scale for those uninsured.
+Sara is credentialed as an in-network provider with Blue Cross Blue Shield, Cigna, Mountain Health Co-Op, Medicaid, United HealthCare, Private Pay, MINES EAP, City of Laramie EAP, and also offers a sliding scale for those who are uninsured or have a high-deductible plan.

 Maia Marces